Construction of the discrete hull for the combinatorics of a regular pentagonal tiling of the plane: Combinatorial tilings

-This section provides basic terminology and results for investigating the combinatorial pentagonal tiling $K$ introduced in \cite {MRSnonFLCpentTiling} and restated below.
-Here, we define what we mean with a ball on $K$, a patch of $K$, a supertile of $K$, and so on.
-In Theorem \ref{t:Kflc} we show that $K$ is $FLC$ with respect to the set of isomorphisms that are defined between subcomplexes of $K$.
-Next, we decorate $K$ by decorating its subdivision rule.
-Subsection \ref{subs:possibledecoratedsubstitutions} shows that there is only two good possible choices for decorating the subdivision rule, and Proposition \ref{p:uniquedecorationonK} shows that the chosen decorated subdivision rule induces a unique decoration on $K$.
-The purpose of the decorations on $K$ is to destroy local symmetries.
-The properties of the decorations of $K$ are summarized in Lemma \ref{l:possibledecorationsVE}.
-The main result in this section is Proposition \ref{p:norotationsonpatchesofK}, which shows that we cannot "rotate" a patch of $K$ with respect to any vertex of the patch.
+In this section we give the definition of combinatorial tilings coming from a subdivision rule.
+In particular, we give a precise definition of the combinatorial tiling $K$.
+Next, we show that $K$ has the so called FLC property with respect to the set of isomorphisms that are defined between subcomplexes of $K$.
+We then study the so called supertiles of $K$.
+After this, we redefine $K$ as a combinatorial tiling coming from a ``decorated" subdivision rule.
+The point of the decoration is to remove the dihedral symmetry $D_5$ of $K$.
+The reason for getting rid of the dihedral symmetry is so that we can construct an \'etale equivalence relation on the hull $\Xi$ and hence a $C^*$-algebra for the combinatorial tiling.
+See \cite{RamirezSolanoPhDThesis}, \cite{Renault80}.

-We start with some basic definitions.
-A \emph{combinatorial tiling} is a 2-dimensional CW-complex $(X,\fE)$, such that $X$ is homeomorphic to the open unit disk $\D:=D^2$, where $X$ is a topological space, and $\fE$ a partition of $X$ satisfying the CW-complex conditions.
-Such definition was introduced in \cite{MRSnonFLCpentTiling} and we refer the reader to this article for more details.
-The \emph{combinatorial tiles} are the closed 2-cells.
-We also say that a face is a closed 2-cell, an edge a closed 1-cell, and a vertex a 0-cell.
-A \emph{cell-preserving} map between between CW-complexes is a continuous map between the CW-complexes that maps cells to cells. \begin{exam} If $T$ is a tiling of the plane, then $T$ has the structure of a 2-dimensional CW-complex, where the 2-cells are the interior of the tiles, the 1-cells are the interior of the edges of the tiles, and the 0-cells are the vertices of the edges of the tiles.
-Hence, under this identification, $(\C,T)$ is a combinatorial tiling. \end{exam} \begin{defn}[subdivision of a combinatorial tiling] Let $(X,\fE)$ and $(X,\fE')$ be two combinatorial tilings with same topological space $X$.
-We say that $(X,\fE')$ is a subdivision of $(X,\fE)$ if for each cell $e'\in \fE'$, there is a cell $e\in\fE$ such that $\overline{e'}\subset \overline{e}$. \end{defn}
+A \emph{combinatorial tiling} is a 2-dimensional CW-complex $(X,\fE)$, such that $X$ is homeomorphic to the open unit disk $\D$, and $\fE$ a partition of $X$ satisfying the CW-complex conditions (cf. \cite{May99}).
+The \emph{combinatorial tiles} (or \emph{faces}) are the closure of the 2-cells.
+An \emph{edge} is the closure of a 1-cell, and a \emph{vertex} is a 0-cell.
+We will be working with \emph{cell-preserving} maps between CW-complexes, which are continuous maps that map cells to cells. \begin{exam} If $T$ is a tiling of the plane by polygons meeting full edge to full edge, then $T$ has the structure of a 2-dimensional CW-complex, where the 2-cells are the interior of the tiles, the 1-cells are the interior of the edges of the tiles, and the 0-cells are the vertices of the edges of the tiles.
+Hence, under this identification, $(\C,T)$ is a combinatorial tiling. \end{exam}